A United Kingdom

 Directed by Amma Asante, produced by Rick McCullum & Brunson Green.

-UK theatrical release 25th November 2016.
-International premier was at the Toronto International Film Festival.
-Opening London Film Festival on 5th October.
+International theatrical release 2016.
+Premiered at the Toronto International Film Festival and opened the London Film Festival.

 ⭐️⭐️⭐️⭐️⭐️ The Times ⭐️⭐️⭐️⭐️ The Guardian ⭐️⭐️⭐️⭐️ Hey U Guys

 "A United Kingdom's key strength is the immense attention to detail in terms of its production design" Paul Heath, The Hollywood News

 "The film looks remarkable, there's an indelible charm and striking aesthetic" Stefan Pape, Hey U Guys

 "A United Kingdom is rich in detail and design" Simian Hans, Sight & Sound

 "The production values, costume and set design remain immaculate in each location: Simon Bowles, Jenny Beavan and Rebecca Alleway are deserving of the praise their respective talents are most certainly due."
 Matthew Anderson, Cine Vue

 "Production designer Simon Bowles clearly relishes the broad canvas opportunities of the narrative..."
 Mark Kermode, The Guardian

 'Production designer Simon Bowles conveys a strong sense of time and place in both the London and Bechuanaland settings'Derrick Bang, The Davis Enterprise